RetroFloppy/transformenator/readme.txt

 New for this version:
 =====================

- * Updated utility: DOSImage (renamed from UpdateDOSImage) now displays as well as updates a disk image's BIOS Parameter Block (BPB)
+ * Updated utility: DOSImage (renamed from UpdateDOSImage) now displays as well as updates a disk image's BIOS Parameter Block (BPB); also now removes Michelangelo virus.

 Transformenator introduction:
 =============================